TUTORIAL: Advanced Building

 Epsilon's own objects

-Epsilon also has own versions of existing buildings.
+Epsilon also has own versions of existing objects.
 There are gilnean versions of the human garrison buildings, various recolours for the largest human garrison buildings, and coloured version of existing Elven buildings.
-Sometimes, the in-game listing will also indicate there's an 'emptywmo' version of a building, without furniture and other clutter.
+Often, the in-game listing will also indicate there's an 'emptywmo' version of a building, without furniture and other clutter.
 You can't find these in wow.tools, so here are a few pointers:

 Don't look for exact names with the .wmo suffix in the in-game listing.
 Try a lookup of '6hu_garrison_townhall_v2.wmo' and compare it with the results of a lookup of just '6hu_garrison_townhall_v2'.